hildahost3000/hildahost3000.github.io/content/beginning.md

 - true or false
 - light or dark

-This is true in any culture, for example also found in Chinese culture, there is yin and yang.
+This is true in any culture, for example, also found in Chinese culture, there is yin and yang.

 ### Counting